JulianCataldo/vite-lit-ssr/README.md

 # Vite Lit SSR Example

+> [!NOTE]
+> [This was](https://github.com/vikerman/vite-lit-ssr) upgraded and slightly adapted for Vite 5 and Lit 3 +
+> added support for native CSS modules with [vite-plugin-standard-css-modules](https://github.com/JulianCataldo/vite-plugin-standard-css-modules).

 Minimal example of Lit SSR on top of Vite.
 Just meant for illustrative and experimentative purposes.

 ## Running